-With graduation around the corner, capstone projects and finals aren’t the only things top of mind for the Class of 2016.
+With graduation around the corner, capstone projects and finals aren’t the only things top of mind for the next graduating class.
 During the month of May, employers start to see an influx of resumes from college graduates.

 Here are five tips to help new grads break into the field of public relations: